openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

   haproxy_service_configs:
     # the external facing service which serves the apache test site, with a acl for LE requests
-    - service:
-        haproxy_service_name: test
+    - haproxy_service_name: test
       haproxy_redirect_http_port: 80                         #redirect port 80 to port ssl
       haproxy_redirect_scheme: "https if !{ ssl_fc } !{ path_beg /.well-known/acme-challenge/ }"   #redirect all non-ssl traffic to ssl except acme-challenge
       haproxy_port: 443
       haproxy_frontend_acls:                                 #use a frontend ACL specify the backend to use for acme-challenge
         letsencrypt-acl:
           rule: "path_beg /.well-known/acme-challenge/"
           backend_name: letsencrypt
       haproxy_ssl: True
       haproxy_backend_nodes:                                 #apache is running on locally on 127.0.0.1:80 serving a dummy site
         - name: local-test-service
           ip_addr: 127.0.0.1
       haproxy_balance_type: http
       haproxy_backend_port: 80
       haproxy_backend_options:
         - "httpchk HEAD /"                                   # request to use for health check for the example service

     # an internal only service for acme-challenge whose backend is certbot on the haproxy host
-    - service:
-        haproxy_service_name: letsencrypt
+    - haproxy_service_name: letsencrypt
       haproxy_backend_nodes:
         - name: localhost
           ip_addr: {{ ansible_host }}                        #certbot binds to the internal IP
       backend_rise: 1                                        #quick rise and fall time for multinode deployment to succeed
       backend_fall: 2
       haproxy_bind:
         - 127.0.0.1                                          #bind to 127.0.0.1 as the local internal address  will be used by certbot
       haproxy_port: 8888                                     #certbot is configured with http-01-port to be 8888
       haproxy_balance_type: http

 It is possible to use an HA configuration of HAProxy with certificates